-The Company operates internationally and is exposed to foreign exchange risks arising from various currency exposures, primarily with respect to the US Dollar and the Australian Dollar.
+The Company operates internationally and is exposed to foreign exchange risks arising from various currency exposures, primarily with respect to the United States dollars (US\$) and the Australian Dollar.
 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities.